 - The measure is risk adjusted using a logistic regression model to create an indirect standardization risk adjustment (expected value).
 Performance is measured against the expected value for the given case mix of the clinic.
-Separate models were run for adults and adolescents. - Risk variables included in the model include initial PHQ-9/PHQ-9M score severity, insurance product, and patient neighborhood deprivation index (based on zip code).
-Deprivation index is new in 2021. - The developer considered race, ethnicity, language and country of origin variables for the model.
-They did have an impact on the score, but the developer did not believe there was a conceptual basis for their inclusion and the potential for implicit bias.
-The social deprivation index was included as a proxy for the social determinants of health.
+Separate models were run for adults and adolescents. - Risk variables included in the model include age, initial PHQ-9/9M score, insurance product and patient neighborhood deprivation index (based on zip code).
+Deprivation index is new in 2021.
+Deprivation index includes use of SNAP benefits, living under the poverty level, unemployed status, public assistance, and single female with children. - The developer considered race, ethnicity, language and country of origin variables for the model.
+They did have an impact on the score, but the developer could not prove both sufficient conceptual basis for their inclusion and that they were not confounding factors.
+The developer also thought their application introduced the potential for implicit bias.
+The social deprivation index was included as a proxy for these social determinants of health with the decision that geography/neighborhoods are what matter.

-- The developer provided the model estimates but model discrimination statistics were not included.
-The developer states that all variables have a Chi-squared p value of less than 0.0001, but a C-statistic and other model fit or calibration statistics were not provided. - The developer provides observed : expected rates and theorizes that there are no "radical shifts" in measure results based on risk variables, indicting the measure's stability. - The developer also ran an R-squared analysis of the model for adults and adolescents.
-R-squared (adults) = 0.9756; R-squared (adolescents) = 0.9779.
+The developer provided the model estimates but model discrimination statistics were not included.
+The developer states that all variables have a Chi-squared p value of less than 0.0001, but a C-statistic and other model fit or calibration statistics were not provided.